Encana

-Predecessor companies

-PanCanadian Petroleum

-PanCanadian Petroleum was founded in 1971 through the merger of Canadian Pacific Oil and Gas and Central-Del Rio Oils.
-CPOG had been founded in 1958 by the Canadian Pacific Railway as a vehicle to produce petroleum on the land grants it had received in the nineteenth century.
-Central-Del Rio was a small independent producer run by oilman Neil McQueen, and the CPOG had acquired gradually a majority holding in the company.
-After the creation of PanCanadian, Canadian Pacific Limited remained the company's majority shareholder with approximately an 87 per cent stake.
-PanCanadian's freehold leases, which it inherited from the railway, gave it the largest reserves of any Canadian petroleum company.

-Alberta Energy Company

-The Alberta Energy Company was created in 1973 by the provincial government under premier Peter Lougheed as a mechanism for Albertans to invest in the Syncrude project.
-Initially, the company was half owned by the government and half owned by the public.
-The AEC also produced gas in the Suffield Block and in Primrose Lake.
-The government began in 1983 to reduce its equity in the company, and in April 1993 it sold off its remaining 36 per cent stake.
-In 1994, Gwyn Morgan assumed the presidency and led the company for the duration of its existence.
-As a fully public company, the AEC grew substantially in the 1990s and became Canada's largest producer of natural gas.

 History of Encana

 Creation of the company

-In April 2002, Pan Canadian Petroleum Ltd was spun out of Canadian Pacific Limited.
-It subsequently merged with Alberta Energy Corporation to form EnCana.
+In April 2002, PanCanadian Petroleum was spun out of Canadian Pacific Limited.
+It subsequently merged with Alberta Energy Company to form EnCana.
 Gwyn Morgan was named president and CEO.

 Morgan era, 2002–2005

-On Wednesday, 14 September 2005, EnCana surpassed the Royal Bank of Canada to become Canada's largest corporation by market capitalisation, with a value of $51.841 billion.

 At a press conference on 25 October 2005, Morgan announced that he would retire from the presidency at the end of the year and that his replacement would be chief operating officer Randall K. Eresman.
 After his retirement, he would remain on the board.
 Eresman, a native of Medicine Hat, had begun working for the Alberta Energy Company as a summer student in 1978 and had joined it as an employee in 1980 while studying engineering at the University of Wyoming.
 When EnCana was created in 2002, Eresman was made president of its Onshore North America division, and in 2003 was made executive vice-president and chief operating officer.
 Morgan declared his trust in Eresman to lead the company, saying, "you don't put your life and your passion behind something unless you know that you have the right kind of person to carry it on."